ypark9/yopa.page/content/blog/2024-01-22-Harnessing-the-Power-of-Watchtower-for-Docker-Automated-Updates-Made-Simple.md

 ---
-title: Harnessing the Power of Watchtower for Docker: Automated Updates Made Simple
+title: Harnessing the Power of Watchtower for Docker -- Automated Updates Made Simple
 date: 2024-01-22
 author: Yoonsoo Park
 description: "Explore the benefits of using Watchtower for your Docker containers, understand its advantages, and learn how to utilize cron scheduling for automated updates."
 categories:
   - Docker
   - Containerization
   - DevOps
 tags:
   - Watchtower
   - Docker
   - Automation
   - Cron
   - Container Management
 ---

 ![oni-docker](images/oni-docker-1.webp)